01. Orientation of the Brick

 06. Colours in the Brick Mix

 Colour is of course also one of the key elements that can turn a regular brick wall into a unique work of art.
-Our minimum order quantity is 200 m² per colour to keep our production sustainable, but you are welcome to use different textures of each colour within that order.
+Our minimum order quantity is 200 m² per colour (for interior design projects) to keep our production sustainable, but you are welcome to use different textures of each colour within that order.

 Are you working on a bigger project?
 Then mixing colours could be the way to go!
 The following examples show an interior wall using three different textures of one brick (Raw, Sliced and Punched) at a large company’s headquarters on the left, and our long time favourite mixed colour facade at the Colourful Condo in Amsterdam on the right.